Revealed: Santander 123 customers face DOUBLE rate drop

-Until yesterday, Santander's 123 account paid 1.5% interest and offered 1-3% bills cashback with no caps.
-But in January it announced it would cut the interest to 1% and cap the cashback it pays out from today (5 May).
+Earlier this year, Santander's 123 account paid 1.5% interest and offered 1-3% bills cashback with no caps.
+But in January it revealed that from 5 May this would be cut to 1% interest, and the cashback capped.

-At the time we warned that Santander 123 was becoming a "dead duck" account, and could be beaten by other accounts on savings interest and cashback.
+At the time we warned that Santander 123 was becoming a "dead duck" account, and could be beaten by others, on savings interest and cashback.
+And on 5 May – the same day as these cuts came into effect – Santander announced it would slash its interest rate for a second time, to 0.6%.
+This second rate cut comes into effect on Monday 3 August.

 Martin: 'Santander 123 is deader than a dead duck – if that's even possible!'